alfredbaudisch/alfredbaudisch.com/content/posts/2023-04-20-standalone-applications-made-with-godot-gui-softwares-tools.md

 [![](/media/wp-content/2023/04/GodotGUI-GridlessDB-1024x576.png)](/media/wp-content/2023/04/GodotGUI-GridlessDB.png)

 Use [a powerful and intuitive editor](https://radmatt.itch.io/gridless) with a drag-and-drop interface to design, edit and visualize content for your games, like items, quests, characters, and anything else your project needs.
-Then export to a text file or Unity’s Scriptable Objects.
+Then export to a text file or Unity's Scriptable Objects.

 ### Pixelorama